AIMET model compression

 FAQs

-Which technique is the best technique to use for compression?
+Which is the best technique to use for compression?

 We see best results when Spatial SVD is performed followed by Channel Pruning.

-Yes, as stated in 1, different techniques can be combined together to get better accuracy.
-Compression can be combined with Post-training Quantization techniques as well to get a better model for target.
+Yes, different techniques can be combined to get better accuracy.
+Compression can be also combined with post-training quantization techniques to get a better model for target.

-How to take a model to target after compression?
+How do I take a model to target after compression?

 Greedy rank selection is very slow.
 Can something be done to speed it up?

-Greedy rank selection in itself is not time consuming.
-The time consuming part is creating the eval-score dictionary.
-For different experiments, eval-score dictionary can be generated once and then loaded into the searcher.
-Or, one can reduce the number of candidates over which the eval-score dictionary is created.
-But lesser the number of candidates, lesser the granularity.
-To strike a balance the value of 10 candidates was chosen.
+The time-consuming part is creating the eval-score dictionary, not greedy rank selection itself.
+A single eval-score dictionary can be generated once and then loaded into the searcher for different experiments.
+Or, reduce the number of candidates over which the eval-score dictionary is created, but be aware that the fewer candidates, the worse the granularity.
+The default value of 10 candidates usually strikes a good balance.

 Is per-layer fine tuning helpful?

 Per-layer fine tuning is an experimental technique.
 We have not observed major gains by using it.
-But one can try out if it works for their model.
-In practice, we have observed that the best combination is to do say 1 epoch of fine-tuning per-layer and then do say 10-15 epochs of fine-tuning for the entire compressed model at the end.
+But, you can try it to see if it works for your model.
+In practice, the best results seem to come from doing one epoch of fine-tuning per layer, and then doing 10-15 epochs of fine-tuning for the entire compressed model at the end.

 References